-Custodial credit risk for deposits is the risk that, in the event of the event of the failure of a depository financial institution, a government will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g.,broker-dealer) to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
+Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
+The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g. Broker-dealer) to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
 The Public funds Investment Act, the MEDC's investment policy, and Government Code Chapter 2257 "Collateral For Public Funds" contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments.

 MEDC's investments are categorized as a level one custodial credit risk, meaning that its investments are insured or registered or securities held by MEDC or its' agent in MEDC's name.
+Therefore MEDC is not exposed to custodial credit risk.